hey-leon/rere_gen/readme.md

 ```

 This will create a new folder named after the module with files/folders for: actions, reducers, core, and specs.

+## Challenges of the project
+keeping the module generators, agnostic to the project template or
+an existic project.
+I would like to look into implementing a project
+rc file, and look at injecting helper dependencies.

 ### Want to contribute ???